WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/Final Report.md

 * Priority Level: 0

 #### 3.1.3 Send Pictures to Database
-* The sensor should be able to conect to the database and send pictures taken to the database.
+* The sensor should be able to connect to the database and send pictures taken to the database.
+* Priority Level: 0

+#### 3.1.4 Take Pictures at Specified Times
+* The sensor should take pictures at specified times as seen in the Witty Pi schedule.
 * Priority Level: 0

 ### 3.2.
 Database